Leviathan36/wifibang/README.md

 #### 4.modularity
 Bash wasn't designed for big modular applications.
 The most important problem with Bash is the absence of a complete return function that returns a string.
 This prevents the creation of complete modular application because it's complex, and not elegant, to pass arguments (strings) between functions with more than one "echo".
-My solution is a main script file where I put the functions which must communicate with each other, while in external files I put the indipendent functions which do not return anything (apart from the exit status).
+My solution is a main script file where I put the functions which must communicate between each other, while in external files I put the indipendent functions which do not return anything (apart from the exit status).
 The external scripts are called from main, with relative parameters.

 You could add additional modules which must be indipendent from each other.